Kondiaronk: Warfare and later diplomatic efforts 1689–1701

 Starting in 1689 a decade of warfare ensued known as Frontenac's War (1689–1697) that involved a series of conflicts between the French and the English.
-As a result of Kondiaronk's skillful manipulation, Frontenac's War included conflicts between the French and the Iroquois.
+As a result of Kondiaronk's skillful manipulation, Frontenac's War included conflicts between the French and the Haudenosaunee.
 However, the years 1697–1701 marked the beginning of a period of intense diplomatic activity that would lead to the Great Peace of Montreal four years later.

-Kondiaronk was held responsible for provoking the Iroquois to a point where it was impossible to appease them, as exemplified by the sacking of Lachine during the summer of 1689.
-The Iroquois, in retaliation to the French, burned, killed, and sacked plantations which left the Island of Montreal in a state of utmost dismay.
-However, Kondiaronk continued to prevent a separate French-Iroquois peace by any means possible despite the aggressiveness of the warrior nation, the Iroquois.
+Kondiaronk was held responsible for provoking the Haudenosaunee to a point where it was impossible to appease them, as exemplified by the sacking of Lachine during the summer of 1689.
+The Haudenosaunee, in retaliation to the French, burned, killed, and sacked plantations which left the Island of Montreal in a state of utmost dismay.
+However, Kondiaronk continued to prevent a separate French-Haudenosaunee peace by any means possible despite the aggressiveness of the warrior nation, the Haudenosaunee.

-In 1689, Kondiaronk was caught plotting with the Iroquois for the destruction of their Ottawa neighbors.
+In 1689, Kondiaronk was caught plotting with the Haudenosaunee for the destruction of their Odawa neighbors.

-As the Hurons were split in a pro-French faction led by Kondiaronk and a pro-Iroquois faction, in 1697 Kondiaronk warned the Miamis of an imminent attack led by Lahontan and his Iroquois allies.
-Kondiaronk led 150 warriors into a two-hour canoe engagement on Lake Erie and defeated a party of 60 Iroquois.
-This restored Kondiaronk's pre-eminence and the Hurons' place as Frontenac's children.
+As the Wyandot were split in a pro-French faction led by Kondiaronk and a pro-Haudenosaunee faction, in 1697 Kondiaronk warned the Miamis of an imminent attack led by Lahontan and his Haudenosaunee allies.
+Kondiaronk led 150 warriors into a two-hour canoe engagement on Lake Erie and defeated a party of 60 Haudenosaunee.
+This restored Kondiaronk's pre-eminence and the Wyandot's place as Frontenac's children.

 With conflict in Europe ending with the Treaty of Ryswick in 1697, New York and New France agreed to suspend hostilities.
-New York encouraged the Iroquois to make peace with New France.
-Since the Iroquois could no longer use English military threat to their advantage against New France in September 1700 they signed a treaty to make peace with Frontenac independent of New York, which led to the first step of negotiations.
+New York encouraged the Haudenosaunee to make peace with New France.
+Since the Haudenosaunee could no longer use English military threat to their advantage against New France in September 1700 they signed a treaty to make peace with Frontenac independent of New York, which led to the first step of negotiations.
 Kondiaronk returned to Michilimackinac and urged all the nations of the Lakes to go there the following August essentially acting as an architect of the peace of 1701.